Five country castles for family days out

 Blair Castle

-Splendid, regal and majestic – the mesmerising Scottish residence of Blair Castle boasts extensive gardens, antique furniture, artefacts and period fashion displays.
+Splendid, regal and majestic – the mesmerising Scottish residence of Blair Castle boasts extensive gardens, antique furniture, artefacts and weaponry displays.
 It has also appeared in ITV’s Victoria.
 Visit the expansive Hercules Garden, which has a life-sized statue of the Greek hero himself, the secluded wooded area or the extensive deer park.

 Chiddingstone Castle